Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2naancc.md

 Create a script that presents information about process memory usage in a user friendly way.

 Processes are a way of abstracting the different threads on a Linux system.
 Whenever you run a program from the terminal, or launch an application from the GUI, you start one or more processes.
 Processes require memory and CPU time until they are closed or finish.
-You have already learned about investigating processes using commands such as ps or top.
+You have already learned about investigating processes using commands such as `ps` or `top`.
 Your task will be to create a basic program similar to these.

 **Program Function**